Scarabol/rock-raiders-web/README.md

 - refactor terrain height handling
 -- introduce methode to determine terrain height, without ray intersection -- provide option to determine location "on" the terrain by x and z coordinate
-- make game pausable and actually pause in escape screen (also fixes elapsed game time)

 ## Development
 To start development environment, please follow the following steps: